 - African Americans in the North continued to face racism and systemic discrimination.
-Lawrence’s painting speaks to one of the inequities they suffered: the lack of access to quality healthcare.
+Lawrence’s painting speaks to one of the inequities they suffered: the lack of access to quality healthcare like not having equipment now available to all by C-Arm Rental.
 Harlem Hospital was insufficiently staffed for the size of the local community and although the ambulance attendants and paramedic shown here are black, there were few job opportunities for African Americans in the medical field.

 More to think about